ThinkEQ/assembly-solutions-ltd/src/pages/product/cable-preparation.md

         assemblies at very low cost.

-        Our cable preparation work is generally turned around on a speedy and promised 4 week turn around.
+        Our [wire and cable preparation](www.assembly-solutions.com/wire-preparation) work is generally turned around on a speedy and promised 4 week turn around.
 This includes quoting, engineering, production set-up, production manufacture, quality assurance and delivery.
   - type: column
     column:
       title: Reverse Engineering from Samples